 Argus provides a number of financial modeling tools specifically for evaluating real estate.
 Argus is used by many institutional investors, developers, and private real estate companies.
 It is the most advanced software platform used by real estate financial analysts.
 Argus provides product-specific training.

-I would suggest starting your modeling education with either Break Into CRE (cheaper option) or REFM.
-I suggest you start by buying a few of Justin Kivel’s courses on Udemy.
+I would suggest starting your modeling education with REFM.
+As I mentioned previously, after completing REFM’s program, you will be able to add the certificate to your resume and LinkedIn profile.
+The new REFAI Program is awesome because you’ll not only learn how to build models in Excel, but more importantly, you’ll learn about how things work from one of the foremost Real Estate professors, Dr. Linneman.
 Adventures in CRE is a great place to find downloadable models once you have a strong understanding of real estate and real estate financial modeling.
 I would suggest learning Argus only if it is required to get a specific job, and after you have developed a strong skill set in Excel.

 Even though real estate financial modeling has become a highly desired skill, it should not detract from the value that experience and intuition have on selecting profitable real estate investment opportunities.
 Even though Sam Zell and other old timers probably can’t utilize a complex financial model, their experience and intuition is still more valuable in selecting investments than a room full of Excel gurus fresh out of school.